Foundation / Corporation

 Applicants must meet the following eligibility criteria to apply.
 Eligibility requirements must be met at the time of application submission.

 - Applications will only be accepted from governmental organizations under Section 170(c)(1) or nonprofit organizations under Section 501(c)(3) of the Internal Revenue Service (IRS) code.
 Applicants must prove tax‐exempt status by providing a letter of determination from the IRS.

-- Applicant organizations must provide services to residents of one or more of the locations listed in the Geographic Focus below.
+- Applicant organizations must provide services to residents of one or more of the following counties:

 - Proposed projects must be specific to breast health and/or breast cancer and address the priorities identified within this RFA.
 If a project includes other health issues along with breast cancer, such as a breast and cervical cancer project, funding may only be requested for the breast cancer portion.

 - All past and current Komen-funded grants to an applicant must be in compliance with Komen requirements.

 - If applicant, or any of its key employees, directors, officers or agents is convicted of fraud or a crime involving any other financial or administrative impropriety in the 12 months prior to the submission deadline for the application, then applicant is not eligible to apply for a grant until 12 months after the conviction.
 After such 12-month period, applicant must demonstrate in its application that appropriate remedial measures have been taken to ensure that any criminal misconduct will not recur.

 - If there is reason to believe that an applicant organization is experiencing financial instability, this may impact the review panel’s decision to present the application to the Board for Directors for funding consideration.

 - Screening grantees must use Komen funding as a “last resort” by screening women for the BCCCP, other government programs and private insurance before ever using Komen funding.
 Additionally, if your organization is requesting funding for screening services, you must have a written agreement in place with a mammography provider in advance of submitting your application.